zachgoll/finance_to_code/log.md

 and remove from the beginning and end of the list, you can do this all in C.
 After building a few simple functions, we have full list functionality just like Python and other high level languages.

+### Wednesday July 12

+Learned about file manipulation in C today.
+This included open, close, read, write, and lseek on C files.
+I have worked with files before, but today it finally dawned on me that the C programming language is a system level language that is useful for performing tasks on a local machine.
+I knew it was a "low level" programming language, and I also knew it was much more tedious to write in than say, Python or Javascript, but I did not understand the reason people still use it.
+After reading through several man pages today and learning about buffers, sockets, blocking/non-blocking I/O, I began to understand the true power of the C programming language (although I'm sure I only scratched the surface).